ElliotHardyCS/CyberSecurityPortfolio/7. Immersive Labs/Introduction to Networking.md

 **- Introduction to Networking**
 ---

-This series introduced me to the concepts of incident response – covering the IR process in detail, in accordance with the guidance from the National Institute of Standards and Technology (NIST).
-It also explains how to validate SIEM results and will helped me with malicious document analysis.
+This series focused on core networking concepts and the basics.
+I was introduced to the basics of networking connectivity, network topologies and general networking concepts including IP addresses and DNS.
+This alongside the knowledge gained during my A-Level computer science qualification has given me a strong networking foundation.

 Here is the badge I recieved for finishing the module and also the link to view my completion.